 Following a separation, most newly single parents have no choice to stay at home, as they assume the role of breadwinner.
 For parents already back at work and using care this may be less of a challenge than for parents who haven't yet returned to work.

-The key requirement for many single parent families looking for care is flexibility.
+The key requirement for many single parent families looking for care is flexibility, and here are some options to choose from:

 Child Care Centres represent a great option if your work hours are fairly predictable and you can guarantee that you'll be able to pick up and drop off within the designated hours.
 However, if work shifts have an unpredictable schedule you may need to consider a more flexible type of care which are listed below.

-Family day care early childhood education and care for your child in a qualified provider's home.
-FDC is often more affordable and more family focused than child care centres.
+Family day care is early childhood education and care for your child in a qualified provider's home.
+FDC is often more affordable and more family-focused than child care centres.
 As care is offered in the carer's home there is often a high degree of flexibility with some providers offering extended hours, over night and even weekend care.

 Au pairs are a great option if you have space to accommodate them.
 It's important to remember that au pairs are not formally trained and should not be left in sole charge of babies under 12 months old.
-Because they live in, au pairs can be a huge help with out of hours activities such as shopping, dentist appointments as well as providing a better means of juggling more than one child's extracurricular activities.
+Because they live in, au pairs can be a huge help with out of hours activities such as shopping and medical appointments as well as providing a better means of juggling more than one child's extracurricular activities.

-Nanny share a more affordable way to have a nanny is nanny share.
+Nanny share is a more affordable way to have a nanny because it involves sharing the cost and care with another family.
+You could:

 - Ask friends, neighbours and parents in local playgroups if they are interested in sharing a nanny.